johnpyp/edgedb/docs/cli/edgedb_migration/edgedb_migration_upgrade_check.rst

 edgedb migration upgrade-check
 ==============================

 Checks your schema against a different EdgeDB version.
+Will automatically install new versions if instructed to check against a currently uninstalled version.

 .. cli:synopsis::